ably/ably-java/README.md

 * Visit [https://github.com/ably/ably-java/tags](https://github.com/ably/ably-java/tags) and `Add release notes` for the release including links to the changelog entry and the JCenter releases.

 Similarly for the Android release at https://bintray.com/ably-io/ably/ably-android.
-Run `gradle android:assembleRelease` locally to generate the files, and drag in the files in `./android/build/release/1.1.9/io/ably/ably-android/1.1.9`.
+Run `./gradlew android:assembleRelease` locally to generate the files, and drag in the files in `./android/build/release/1.1.9/io/ably/ably-android/1.1.9`.
 In this case upload the `.jar` files, the `.pom` file and the `.aar` file.

 ## Support, feedback and troubleshooting